jfmercado/Cyclistic/cyclistic_case_study_SQL.md

 Prepared by Joshua Mercado on 04/25/2024

-The following report utilizes SQL.
+The following report utilizes SQL (BigQuery).
 Another version of the case study utilizing R for the data cleaning is also available under cyclistic_casestudy_R.md.

 # Introduction